HiralMistry/Minseg-Robot-Balancing/README.md

 •	Made a self-balancing robot using Minseg and Arduino board.

-•	Measuring the real-time states and feeding back (state feedback method) with the help of accelerometer, gyroscope and encoder. (storing data in Realterm/coolterm)
+•	Measuring the real-time states with the help of accelerometer, gyroscope and encoder and feeding them back to the system (state feedback controller method).
+(Realterm/coolterm are used to store data for long period).

 •	Making use of MATLAB and Simulink and working on derived mathematical model for Minseg Robot and analyzing its controllability, observability and stability.